Deutsche-Squad-Gemeinschaft/battlemetrics-php/README.md

 # Battlemetrics PHP

-An PHP API-Wrapper fro the Battlemetrics API.
+An PHP API-Wrapper for the Battlemetrics API.